 Oelenberg

-For more than nine centuries, the Oelenberg abbey has maintained the great monastic tradition in Alsace.
+For more than 9 centuries, the Oelenberg abbey has maintained the monastic tradition in Alsace.

 In 1046, Heilwige de Dabo, Countess of Eguisheim, mother of Pope Leo IX, founded a priory of canons regular of Saint Augustine.
 This was on the hill (Berg), along a stream (Oelen).